 Episode 11: COVID 19 Vaccination, Clinical Trials, and Why They Matter – October 20, 2021

 As we continue to navigate the COVID-19 pandemic, staying connected to our community and sharing up-to-date information is key.
-We invite you to join us for the 11th episode of A Girl Like Me LIVE as Community Advisory Board chair Gina Brown, RSW and Oni Blackstock, MD discuss the COVID-19 vaccine, clinical trials, and more about what you need to know to keep yourself safe.
+In the 11th episode of A Girl Like Me LIVE, Ci Ci, Community Advisory Board chair Gina Brown, RSW and Oni Blackstock, MD discuss the COVID-19 vaccine, clinical trials, and more about what you need to know to keep yourself safe.

-Ms. Brown will speak about her initial hesitancy and ultimate path to getting the vaccine, including the questions she posed to doctors she trusts, which helped her make her decision.
-Dr. Blackstock will provide invaluable provider insights and answer questions you may have about the vaccine – including around the Delta variant and boosters.
-Join us for this very important discussion and come prepared with your questions!
-We cannot wait to see you there!
+Ms. Brown speaks about her initial hesitancy and ultimate path to getting the vaccine, including the questions she posed to doctors she trusts, which helped her make her decision.
+Dr. Blackstock provides invaluable provider insights and answer questions you may have about the vaccine – including around the Delta variant and boosters.
+Check out this very important discussion.

 Episode 10: Honoring National Latinx AIDS Awareness Day – October 6, 2021